-The Town is continuously auditing and planning improvements and updates to our treatment and distribution systems.
-In 2022, Clearwell #1 was relined to mitigate any leakage that was occurring.
-We have also upgraded communication systems between our storage tanks and our treatment plant.
-We are continuing our process of replacing commercial water meters with remoteread meters for more accurate readings and usage data.
-Currently we are looking into adding a tank mixer to the Extension 10 water tank to prevent ice buildup and interior tank deterioration.
-There are plans for more upgrades to the treatment plant in the coming future as well.
+The Town is continuously auditing and planning improvements and updates to our treatment and distribution systems to provide safe drinking water to our residents with quality and quantity the demands require.
+In 2023, we upgraded the communication systems between our storage tanks and our treatment plant to improve monitoring and efficiency.
+This past year we also added a tank mixer to the Extension 10 water tank on Church Road to prevent ice buildup and interior tank deterioration.
+Also, we are currently continuing our process of replacing commercial water meters with remoteread meters for more accurate readings and water usage data.
+There are plans for more upgrades to the treatment plant in the coming future to be able to continue meeting the growing demands needed from the system.